Żychlin: Hasidism in Zychlin

 The founder of the Żychlin Hasidic dynasty Rabbi Shmuel Abba was born to Reb Zelig on the 19th of Kislev in the city of Luvitch.
 The first Rebbe of Zychlin, was Rabbi Shmuel Abba who had a small following of Hasidim and lived at his father-in-law's house.
 When he moved to Zychlin for monetary reasons he acquired a larger following.
 He was known as a miracle worker.
 He spent time in jail because his detractors were upset that he practiced practical Kabbalah.

 Ninety-five percent of Zychliner Hassidim perished during the Holocaust, the last Rebbes dying at the hands of the Nazis.

+Transport

+Żychlin lies at the intersection of voivodeship roads 583 and 573.

+Żychlin has a station on the Berlin-Warsaw railway line.
+However, only regional trains between Kutno and Łowicz stop here.
+The Berlin-Warszawa Express train passes through the station without stopping.